Christmas Past – Bruxelles

 Bruxelles ~ Art Nouveau & Art Deco Marathon

-October flashbacks, as one fall in Brussels was unforgettable because was all about Art Nouveau.
-Inoubliable.
+October flashbacks, as one autumn in Brussels was unforgettable because was all about Art Nouveau.
 And very Bruxelloise!
 Made many notes and photos so I don’t forget.
-Art Nouveau and Art Deco Biennale was a celebration of Architecture and design variety of buildings in Brussels.
+Art Nouveau and Art Deco Biennale was a celebration of Architecture and design variety of elegant buildings in Brussels.

 Where to begin?